Ziggeo/iOS-Client-SDK/README.md

 Ziggeo API (http://ziggeo.com) allows you to integrate video recording and playback with only two lines of code in your site, service or app.
 This is the iOS SDK repository.

 ## Upgrading from v.1.0.5 to v.1.0.6
-The update brings minor bugfixes and you can safely upgrade without any changes to your existing codes.
+The update bring minor bugfixes and new `data` parameter in `getImageForVideoByToken` method (useful for auth tokens).

 ## Upgrading from v.1.0.4 to v.1.0.5